Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-core-concepts.md

 ## Request context

 Excel and your Excel add-in run in two different processes.
 Because of these different processes, Excel add-ins require a **RequestContext** object in order to interact with objects in Excel via the Excel object model.
-In Excel add-ins, you use the request context object to interact with Excel objects such as worksheets, ranges, charts, and tables.
+In Excel add-ins, you use the request context to interact with Excel objects such as worksheets, ranges, charts, and tables.

 ## Excel.run